 Coast Road, Doolin Show map

-Facing Aran View Hotel And Country House are the beautiful Aran Islands, which are just 7 miles (11 km) from Doolin.
+Facing Aran View Country House are the beautiful Aran Islands, which are just 6.8 miles from Doolin.
 To the north is the famous Burren landscape of limestone and exotic wild flowers.
 To the south are Doolin Pier and the beginning of the imposing Cliffs of Moher that jut into the wild Atlantic Ocean.

-Relax in the lounge bar beside a cosy turf fire with a Guinness or Irish whiskey.
+Relax in the wine bar beside a cosy turf fire with a glass of wine from the extensive wine list.
 The view across to the Cliffs of Moher and Galway Bay is wonderful and in the summer evenings the sunset over the Aran Islands is a beautiful sight.
 The lounges also offer beautiful views of the islands and cliffs.

 WiFi is available in public areas and is free of charge.